OpenVisualCloud/Media-Transport-Library/doc/experimental/af_xdp.md

 ## 1. Background

 AF_XDP is an address family that is optimized for high performance packet processing inside kernel stack based on BPF and XDP.
 AF_XDP sockets enable the possibility for XDP program to redirect packets to a memory buffer in userspace.
 DPDK has built-in AF_XDP poll mode driver support.
 For the details pls refer to <https://www.kernel.org/doc/HTML/latest/networking/af_xdp.html> and <https://doc.dpdk.org/guides/nics/af_xdp.html>.
-With AF_XDP, Kahawai get the benefits with all linux network stack support, downsides is little performance gap compared to full DPDK user PMD.
+With AF_XDP, Intel® Media Transport Library get the benefits with all linux network stack support, downsides is little performance gap compared to full DPDK user PMD.

 ## 2. DPDK build with AF_XDP PMD